Helpful tools of the trade

 Over the years, WHERE the cows are measured has changed.
 It used to be that mini cows were measured at the hook, but in the past two years, I see more people measure from the ridgeline directly above the hook.
 Still, others measure at the shoulder.
 I’ve found that the ridgeline and shoulder measurements are pretty consistent but the hook measurement is roughly 2-3” shorter.
 When inches count, be sure to ask sellers where they are measuring from.

 Sometimes cows birthdates are unknown or mistaken.
 It would be near impossible to predict a full grown height on an animal without knowing how old it is.
-With really young calves it can be difficult to figure out the difference between 1-4 months but as cows approach a year old, the horns can give a you really good indication of age.
+With really young calves it can be difficult to figure out the difference between 3-6 months but as cows approach a year old, the horns can give a you really good indication of age.
 Pay attention to the horns in yearlings and older cattle.

-The “miniature” height designation is different depending on who you talk to.
+The “miniature” height designation is different depending on WHO you talk to.
 IMCBR says the animal must be under 42” at three yrs old.
 Pretty much every other registry has a height differential between cows and bulls of roughly 2”… so a miniature bull in this case is anything under 44”.